slarrozejar/benchmarks/program/dot2dot/README.md

 Description
 -----------

 This tool allows to add/modify attributes of the nodes and edges of a graph represented in the [DOT language](https://graphviz.org/doc/info/lang.html).
 The modification of attributes is conditional and can be computed from the values of other attributes.
-Unconditional modification can also be applied on the graph. **dot2dot** is written in Python and requires Python 3 to be executed.
+Unconditional modification can also be applied on the graph. **dot2dot** is written in Python and requires Python 3 with the module [pygraphviz](https://pygraphviz.github.io/) to be executed.

 Usage
 -----
 The modification(s) can be specified as command line arguments or in a JSON file.
-If both are provided, the command line arguments may overwrite the changes provided in the JSON file and vice versa.
+If both are provided, the command line arguments may overwrite the changes provided in the JSON file.
 The format of the JSON file is described below.

 To execute this tool, simply run: